-It is recommended that students walk to school rather than ride bicycles.
-If they do bring a bicycle to school, the regulations below must be followed:
+If students choose to ride a bicycle to school, the regulations below must be adhered to.

 - 1. Obey traffic laws and school safety regulations - 2.
 Dismount and walk bicycles while on school grounds - 3.
 Ride single file - 4.
 Ride one on a bicycle - 5.
 Keep your bike on the rack - 6.
 Remove only one's own bicycle from the rack